bryanyu1/blog/README.md

 ## Deployment

-**Important:**  For security reasons, Github does not allow plugins (under `_plugins/`) when deploying with Github Pages.
-This means that we have to do one of the following:

 Generate the site locally (more details below) and push the resulting HTML (the contents of `_site/` or `../blog-pages/`) to a Github repository, that GitHub Pages then host.
 To do this, simply clone this repository (*master branch*), and then run